cloudposse/atmos/examples/quick-start/README.md

 ## Run Atmos Docker Image

-To run the Atmos Docker image, execute the foloowing command:
+To run the Atmos Docker image, execute the following command:

 ```shell
 make all